Exercises for Chapter 10

 random() AS result)")

-table with additional (random) data about the 1000 cities in the survey:
+We also create a cities table with additional (random) data about the 1000 cities in the survey:

 dbExecute(db, "DROP TABLE IF EXISTS cities")